 Growing Zone 6 Olives

-There are a couple other cultivars considered as cold hardy olives but, unfortunately, they are used commercially and not obtainable to the average home gardener.
+There are a couple of other cultivars considered cold-hardy olives but, unfortunately, they are used commercially and not obtainable to the average home gardener.

 Probably the best option for growing in this zone is to container grow the olive tree so it can be moved indoors and protected upon the onset of cold temperatures.
 A greenhouse sounds like an even better idea.